7mind/izumi/doc/microsite/src/main/tut/distage/other-features.md

 val locator = Injector().produceUnsafe(HACK_OVERRIDE_module, roots = roots)

-// A is here
+// A and B are here
 locator.find[A]

-// B and C were not created
 locator.find[B]

+// C was not created
 locator.find[C]
 ```

-Class `C` was removed because it neither `B` nor `A` depended on it.
+Class `C` was removed because neither `B` nor `A` depended on it.
 It's not present in the `Locator` and the `"C!"` message was never printed.
 But, if class `B` were to depend on `C` as in `case class B(c: C)`, it would've been retained, because `A` - the GC root, would depend on `B` which in turns depends on `C`.

 ### Auto-Traits